FollowTheProcess/followtheprocess.github.io/content/projects/_index.md

 * Tasks (make: targets) are run concurrently by default (unless dependencies preclude)
 * Built in support for glob patterns
 * Full cross-compatibility, tested on mac, linux and windows
-* Incremental runs based on file dependency hashing not OS timestamps
+* Incremental runs based on file dependency hashing and checksums not OS timestamps
+* Automatic loading of `.env` files
+* A VSCode extension providing syntax highlighting, task exploration etc.

 An example of spok's syntax: